belle2/basf2/analysis/doc/GraFEI.rst

 **Author: J. Cerasoli**

-The Graph-based Full Event Interpretation is a machine learning tool based on deep grah neural networks to inclusively reconstruct events in Belle II.
+The Graph-based Full Event Interpretation (graFEI) is a machine learning tool based on deep grah neural networks to inclusively reconstruct events in Belle II.

 Code documentation
 ##################

-This section describes the code used to train the graFEI and apply it to Belle II data and simulation.
+This section describes the grafei code, contained in ``analysis/scripts/grafei``.

 Basf2 modules
 *************